Social engineering: make humans the strongest link

 Phishing simulations

-• Mail-phishing is a form of cyber-attack in which malicious people send emails that appear to come from a legitimate source to gain access to sensitive information such as login credentials to your systems.
+• Mail/Spear phishing is a form of cyber attack in which malicious people send emails that appear to come from a legitimate source to gain access to sensitive information such as login credentials to your systems.

 • Voice phishing is a type of social engineering attack in which an attacker uses a phone to try to trick a victim into providing sensitive information such as login credentials.
 It is also known as vishing.

-• Smishing is a type of phishing attack that uses text messages to trick victims into providing sensitive information or downloading malicious software.
+• Angler Phishing is a type of phishing attack that uses text messages to trick victims into providing sensitive information or downloading malicious software.
 It is a form of social engineering that attempts to trick victims into taking action that may compromise their security.

 Location Testing